danielzmeow/CSE142/README.md

 | Overriding              | Can be overridden in subclasses                | Cannot be overridden (can be hidden)                |
 | Example use cases       | Getters/setters, business logic operations     | Utility methods, factory methods, constants         |

+## Lecture 24

+Outside/external view of object: client view.
+Internal/inside view of an object: implement.
+One opinion is the client should **NOT** know how the things work.

+> An object encapsulates state (fields -- like vars) and exposes behaviour (methods).